k3s-io/k3s/README.md

 To build the full release binary run `make` and that will create `./dist/k3s`

-Kubernetes Source
+Kubernetes source
 -----------------

 The source code for Kubernetes is in `vendor/` and the location from which that is copied is in `./vendor.conf`.
 Go to the referenced repo/tag and you'll find all the patches applied to upstream Kubernetes.

-Open Ports/Network Security
+Open ports / Network security
 ---------------------------

 The server needs port 6443 to be accessible by the nodes.
 The nodes need to be able to reach